Ashok0/EnderalVREssentials/README.md

 * INI files are found in C:\ (Your Game Folder)\profiles\Enderal VR Essentials
 * These INI files will override any vanilla INI files which are stored in: C:\Users\ (Username)\Documents\My Games\Skyrim VR\
 * Recommended INI settings:
-1. Open INI files and add this text somewhere under the [Launcher] section: bEnableFileSelection=1 (Enables mods)
+1. Open skyrimvr.ini and add this text somewhere under the [Launcher] section: bEnableFileSelection=1 (Enables mods)
-2. Open INI files and add this text somewhere under the [Display] section: iTintTextureResolution=2048 (NPC Overhaul tweak)
-3. Open INI files and add this text somewhere under the [VR] section: bAllowVRCheating=1 (Disable bumpback when too close to an object)
+2. Open skyrimvr.ini and add this text somewhere under the [VR] section: bAllowVRCheating=1 (Disable bumpback when too close to an object)
-4. Open INI files and add this text somewhere under the [VR] section: fVrScale=72 (Tweaks world scale for VR; Typical values are between 72-78)
+3. Open skyrimvr.ini and add this text somewhere under the [VR] section: fVrScale=72 (Tweaks world scale for VR; Typical values are between 72-78)
-5. Open INI files and add this text somewhere under the [VRUI] section: fHUDCompassScale=0.5000 (Decrease compass size)
+4. Open skyrimvr.ini and add this text somewhere under the [VRUI] section: fHUDCompassScale=0.5000 (Decrease compass size)
-6. Open INI files and add this text somewhere under the [VRUI] section: bPlayVRMeleeWorldImpactSounds=0 (Disable impact sounds; Set to "1" if you like the effect.)
+5. Open skyrimvr.ini and add this text somewhere under the [VRUI] section: bPlayVRMeleeWorldImpactSounds=0 (Disable impact sounds; Set to "1" if you like the effect.)
-7. Open INI files and add this text somewhere under the [VRWand] section: fBowHoldOffsetY=-6.6 (Tweaks bows for VR)
+6. Open skyrimvr.ini and add this text somewhere under the [VRWand] section: fBowHoldOffsetY=-6.6 (Tweaks bows for VR)
-8. Open INI files and add this text somewhere under the [Particles] section: iMaxDesired=1500 (Tweaks Embers XD)
-9. Open INI files and add this text somewhere under the [VRUI] section to decrease text size:
+7. Open skyrimvr.ini and add this text somewhere under the [VRUI] section to decrease rollover text size:

          fActivateRolloverSecondaryScale=10
          fActivateRolloverSecondaryZ=0